Living-Learning Communities Orientation & Course Offerings

 38b FAR

-KIN 101: DANCE ACTIVITIES [Aerobics I] (Open to all University Residence Hall students.)
+HK 101: DANCE ACTIVITIES [Aerobics I] (Open to all residence hall students)

 Section A1